postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Managing your active sessions

-You can manage your [active Postman sessions](https://go.postman.co/settings/me/sessions) by selecting your avatar in the upper-right corner of Postman > **Active Sessions**.
+You can manage your [active Postman sessions](https://go.postman.co/settings/me/sessions) by selecting your avatar in the upper-right corner > **Active Sessions**.
 You can view all of the devices you're logged in to Postman on and revoke any sessions you no longer use or recognize.
 You can also choose to **Revoke all sessions**.

 <img alt="Active sessions" src="https://assets.postman.com/postman-docs/active-sessions-v9.jpg">